OnurSahh/Teknofest_NLP/README.txt

 |||

 The presentation can be seen above.
-"SIGMOID TAKIMI TDDİ SUNUMU"
+"SIGMOID TDDİ SUNUMU"

 TEKNOFEST_train.ipynb was used for fine tuning a turkish bert model.